 City of Manchester, United Kingdom

-The City of Manchester is one of ten local authorities which make up the Greater Manchester conurbation.
-With a total population of 2.73 million people, it accounts for the second largest economy in the UK.
-Manchester itself is located at the core of this conurbation; it has two of the largest universities in the UK and the UK’s third largest airport.
-Industry sectors such as business services, ICT, digital and biomedical sciences are key to economic growth in Greater Manchester in terms of new investment, job and GVA creation.
-Manchester is the economic powerhouse of the North West region of England.
+The City of Manchester has a population of 527,239 people across a geographical area of 115km2 and is one of ten local authorities which make up the Greater Manchester conurbation.
+GM has a population of 2.73 million people, and is the second largest economy in the UK.
+Manchester itself is located at the core with two of the largest universities in the UK and the UK’s third largest airport.
+Industry sectors such as business services, ICT, digital and biomedical sciences are key to economic growth in Greater Manchester in terms of new investment, job and GVA creation Manchester City Council is the local government authority for

-The Manchester consortium is led by the City Council and includes Siemens, Clicks and Links, University of Manchester and Manchester Metropolitan University.
-‘Oxfoard Road Corridor Manchester’ will be the focus of activity; a 2km spine that contains two of the UK’s largest universities and one of the largest medical research campuses in Western Europe, it generates nearly €3 billion, which makes up 20% of the city’s economic output.
-It employs 71,700, with an estimated 7,000 new jobs within the area by 2015.
-There are 73,000 students in the Corridor, which is expected to reach 110,000 by 2020.
+The Manchester consortium is led by the City Council and includes Siemens, PixelMill, University of Manchester and Manchester Metropolitan University.
+‘Oxford Road Corridor Manchester’ was the focus of activity; a 2km spine that contains two of the UK’s largest universities and one of the largest medical research campuses in Western Europe, it generates nearly €3 billion, which makes up 20% of the city’s economic output.
+It employs over 72,000.
+There are over 75,000 students in the Corridor.

 Manchester’s approach is based upon an understanding that cities function as systems, involving a complex interaction between individuals, markets, infrastructure networks and public services.
 Every individual intervention has been chosen because it demonstrates the benefits of integration in different ways.
 Building on the investments already made, the focus will be on the integration of energy, mobility and ICT systems around core infrastructure assets within the ‘Oxford Road Corridor Manchester’.
 These assets supply heat and power to the respective estates and buildings belonging to the Corridor partners.
 The funding for Triangulum has enabled the partners to build on the work already undertaken to establish a smarter, more independent infrastructure whereby energy generation, its supply, storage and use is managed in a much more demand responsive manner.

-All the new investments around renewable energy generation, supply and demand management will be connected to a new ICT infrastructure called ‘Manchester-I’.
+‘Manchester-I’.
 This platform consists of a number of discrete layers, which creates two new knowledge environments.
 The first; a network of data and services that bridge the investments set out above in an integrated way to enable greater analysis and better-informed decision making at both a strategic and operational level to improve energy efficiency, reduced carbon emissions and a greater ability to meet demand in a more cost effective way.
-The second is the establishment of an open access marketplace from which innovative end-user and business applications can be developed and marketed independently.

-In addition, the city’s programme to reduce cars on Oxford Road, in the Corridor area, also provides the opportunity to develop a new mobility component focused specifically on logistics and freight distribution with last mile delivery cargo bikes, whilst at the same time exploiting the opportunity to connect new modes of electric vehicle transport to the electricity infrastructure.
+In addition, the city’s programme to reduce cars on Oxford Road, in the Corridor area provided the opportunity to develop a mobility component focused on last mile delivery cargo bikes, whilst at the same time exploiting the opportunity to connect new modes of electric vehicle transport to the electricity infrastructure.

 Manchester Metropolitan University is the largest campus-based undergraduate university in the UK with a total student population of more than 37,000.
 Manchester Metropolitan University along with the neighbouring University of Manchester forms the largest higher education campus in the UK and one of the most extensive education centres in Europe.
-Manchester Metropolitan University’s roots in higher education date back to 1824, and has committed to a strong future through a £350million investment in its buildings and facilities.
-Itwas named the UK’s Greenest University in 2013, which rewarded the University for demonstrable and measured change through the implementation of a strong and committed approach to environmental strategy embedded within infrastructure, estate and culture.
+It was named the UK’s Greenest University in 2013, which rewarded the University for demonstrable and measured change through the implementation of a strong and committed approach to environmental strategy embedded within infrastructure, estate and culture.
 Its relevant project portfolio includes; the smart in-building micro-grid for energy management, which aims to combine power and communications over a single continuous wire, enabling advanced lighting control systems and Building Energy Management Systems that are easier and therefore cheaper to install.
 It has also developed an IPv6 based system which uses the existing electric grid network for communication in order to support smart grid applications such as smart metering, demand side management, video surveillance, remote monitoring.
-Finally, it has led the development of the Greater Manchester Hydrogen Partnership launched in March 2013; a voluntary collaboration, which brings together key stakeholders interested in achieving the aim of making Greater Manchester an early UK adopter in the fuel cell driven hydrogen economy.
+Impact

-Manchester’s overall objective is for the Oxford Road Corridor to become one of the largest knowledge driven low carbon districts in Europe.
-We aim to decouple the link between a reduction in carbon emissions whilst at the same time increasing economic activity.
+The Oxford Road Corridor is one of the largest knowledge driven low carbon districts in Europe.
+We aim to decouple the link between a reductions in carbon emissions whilst at the same time increasing economic activity.
 Very few cities have been able to exhibit this ‘smart green growth’; the Oxford Road Corridor Manchester has the right conditions and profile to demonstrate this.
-The rapidly increasing population growth which our urban cores are experiencing (Manchester is the fastest growing city in the UK outside London) will put increased pressure on the way our cities deliver public services, such as; housing, transport, energy, water and other basic services including health and education.
+The rapidly increasing population growth which our urban cores are experiencing, Manchester is the fastest growing city in the UK outside London, will put increased pressure on the way our cities deliver public services, such as; housing, transport, energy, water and other basic services including health and education.
 The cities that compete most effectively in the future will be those that can deliver ‘smart green growth’ against a backdrop of rapidly increasing urbanisation.
-This is what we will seek to demonstrate in Manchester, and this is what we will seek to measure in terms of impacts.
+Key measurables are:

 - Energy use (buildings and transport)